 - Use a solid color contrasting background like a sheet or board to make editing out the background in Photoshop easier

-Flat Lay Photo Don’t’s
+Flat Lay / Ghost Photo Don’t’s

 - Don’t shoot big jackets with arms out or dress skirts laid out wide – you want to make sure they fit within the image frame.
 We suggest folding arms at the elbow and consolidating skirts to best fit the product photo proportions